COLLINS STEWART LONDON BOAT SHOW TO CELEBRATE NATION'S MARITIME HISTORY

 • Visitors can also take a trip down memory lane as retired lighthouse keepers talk about their experiences in the isolating but once vital job

-With over 700 exhibitors, around 1000 world-class boats and masses of related equipment, the Collins Stewart London Boat Show is a must attend event for everyone with a passion for the water.
-The Show will be open daily from 5-14 January 2007 from 10am until 7pm (6pm Sunday 14).
-Thursday 11 is late night opening until 9pm.
-Adult tickets start at £12.50 and this year children can come for free.
-For more information or to book your tickets visit www.collinsstewartlondonboatshow.com or call 0870 060 0246.
+With over 700 exhibitors, around 1000 world-class boats and masses of related equipment, the London Boat Show is a must attend event for everyone with a passion for the water.
+The Show will be open daily from 8-17th January 2010 from 10am until 7pm (6pm Sunday 18).
+Thursday 15th is late night opening until 9pm.
+Adult tickets have yet to be arranged however children can come for free.
+For more information or to book your tickets visit www.londonboatshow.com.

-Five things to do, see and hear at the Collins Stewart London Boat Show
+Five things to do, see and hear at the London Boat Show

-London Boat Show New BoatsVisitors to the 2008 Collins Stewart London Boat Show, which takes place from 11-20 January 2008, are spoilt for choice with things to do, see and hear throughout the Show.
-Now in its 54th year, the Show promises to offer something for everyone and will welcome some 140,000 people.
+London Boat Show New BoatsVisitors to the 2010 London Boat Show, are spoilt for choice with things to do, see and hear throughout the Show.
+Now in its 56th year, the Show promises to offer something for everyone and will welcome some 140,000 people.

 Five Things To Do.